BubuDavid/Color-Palette_Picker/README.md

   <p align="center">
     Simple two-page app where you can obtain the color palette of any pictore on the internet and the ratios in which this one appears in the image.
-    Check the working project <a href="http://color-palette-bubupicker.glitch.me/">here</a>
+    Check the working project <a href="http://color-palette-bubupicker.glitch.me/">here</a>, but that link is an older version, glitch doesn't support open-cv and scikit-learn in a free account project.
+This older version uses colorgram, another python library for color picker, but is cooler the version of this repo, works almost identically, the difference is the color picker methods.
     <br />
     <a href="https://github.com/BubuDavid/Color-Palette_Picker.git"><strong>Explore the docs »</strong></a>
     <br />